FirstBank becomes Champs city FC biggest partner, strengthening community initiatives

 Your daily dose of contexts, commentary, and insights on business and economic developments that matter to you.

-Uganda begs IMF for a new loan
+IMF heads to Kenya for a new loan rollout discussions